Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

 }
 ```

-An alternative version of the code with better Jupyter support is available [here](https://github.com/TangeniThePyGuru/Adversarial-point-perturbations-on-3D-objects), which is maintained by [Tangeni M. Shikomba](https://github.com/TangeniThePyGuru).
+An alternative version of the code with better Jupyter support is available [here](https://github.com/TangeniThePyGuru/Adversarial-point-perturbations-on-3D-objects), which is separately maintained by [Tangeni M. Shikomba](https://github.com/TangeniThePyGuru).

 ![](schematics.png)